SeaQL/seaql.github.io/Blog/blog/2022-09-27-getting-started-with-seaography.md

 seaography-cli sqlite://examples/sqlite/sakila.db seaography-sqlite-example examples/sqliteql
 ```

-### Download a Example
+### Download an Example

-If you don't have a existing database.
+If you don't have an existing database.
 We have the following examples for you, alongside with the SQL scripts to initialize the database.

 * [MySQL](https://github.com/SeaQL/seaography/tree/main/examples/mysql)
 * [PostgreSQL](https://github.com/SeaQL/seaography/tree/main/examples/postgres)